iliabenson/comp424/README.md

 3) install virtualbox and the extensions pack.

-4) create a system FIXED partition got ubuntu. once done close virtual box
+4) create a system FIXED partition for ubuntu. once done close virtual box

 5) navigate to virtual box directory (in windows its in the user directory, dont know where it is for mac...) open up the folder that is titled after the virtualbox machine you just made.

-6) open the vbox set up file (the small one, 7kb or so, its blue) in notpadd++ or sublime and scroll down until you see vramsize. change that to 256, save and exit
+6) open the vbox set up file (the small one, 7kb or so, its blue) in notpadd++ or sublime and scroll down until you see VRAMsize. change that to 256, save and exit

-7) launch virtual box, check to make sure that the system image has 256 ram in the display stab in the settings menu. mount the ubuntu iso you downloaded into the empty drive slot under storage in settings menu and click ok.
+7) launch virtual box, check to make sure that the system image has 256 vram in the display tab in the settings menu, also make sure the enable 3D acceleration option is checked. mount the ubuntu iso you downloaded into the empty drive slot under storage in settings menu and click ok.

 8) launch the virtual box and install ubuntu.